Understanding the Role of the FRP Fan Stack

 - Recovers velocity by converting kinetic energy into static pressure.

-- Reduces fan noise through smoother flow transitions.
+- Reduces fan noise through smoother airflow transitions.

 - Protects the fan system from UV radiation, weather, and corrosion.